zarroboogs/p4g-saveconv/README.md

 # Persona 4 Golden Save Converter

-A utility that converts P4G PS Vita saves to P4G PC saves:
+`convert_vita2pc.py` is a utility that converts P4G PS Vita saves to P4G PC saves:

 - PS Vita `data00XX.bin` and `system.bin` files are converted to the PC format (see [FAQ](#faq) #1).
 - PS Vita `sdslot.dat` file is converted to PC `data00XX.binslot` files (see [FAQ](#faq) #2).